ovh/docs/pages/platform/kubernetes-k8s/tracing-jaeger/guide.en-ie.md

 ![Jaeger query traces](images/jaeger-traces.png)

-You can now click in a trace and visualize useful informations.
+You can now click in a trace and visualize useful information.

 ![Jaeger query trace details](images/jaeger-trace-details.png)